steviemcg/scuguk/src/pages/index.md

   linkText: "Contact Us"
 meta:
   metaTitle: Sitecore User Group UK
-  metaDescription: The official website for the Sitecore User Group UK
+  metaDescription: The official website for the Sitecore User Group UK.
+We meet each quarter for networking and sharing our learnings about Sitecore.
+Programmers, marketers, authors, or just interested in Sitecore?
+Swing by during our next usergroup.
-  metaKeywords: sitecore, user group, london, bristol, cardiff, manchester, leeds, uk, united kingdom, england, wales
+  metaKeywords: sitecore, experience platform, experience management, cms, user group, london, bristol, cardiff, manchester, leeds, uk, united kingdom, england, wales
 ---